Pretty-Good-Freedom-Tech/documents/products.md

 - the expectation is that it will contain private data and preferences
 - the graph database is expected to be much smaller, require less memory, therefore more affordable for average users.
 Although optionally, they can get as large as the user wants/needs.

-## Tech stack
+## Tech stack / architecture
 - neo4j
 - unclear whether this should be paired with a non-graph, high performance key-value database like LMDB
 - Current plan is for the front end to be minimal, like the strfry front end.
 Day to day user access will be via a separate app or client -- see Product #3 (below).
+(This architecture is subject to change)

 ## Progress
 - several partial prototypes exist but none were ever complete; the closest to completion was when I was still working on IPFS, prior to my switch to nostr in Dec 2022